helm/helm-www/content/en/docs/helm/helm_dependency.md

       alias: "backend"

 The 'condition' field enables/disables charts with a path to a boolean value in the top-level values.
-This allows you to conditionally include a subchart based on a value in the parent chart's values.yaml:
+This allows to conditionally include a subchart based on a value in the parent chart's values.yaml:

     dependencies:
     - name: metrics-server